robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/simulations/blender_station_simulator/README.md

 # Blender Station Simulator
-Run this script to start the full station simulation.
+Run `starter.py` to start the full station simulation which delegates to the library's `StationSimulation` class.